Updated: a day ago

-He turned to back to Michael and asked, “How would someone like you be living, if they were not killing themselves?”
+He turned back to Michael and asked, “How would someone like you be living if he were not killing himself?”

-Michael looked thoughtful, then finally said, “Well, they would take time out for breakfast, as well as lunch and dinner.”
+Michael was silent for awhile, then said, “Well, they would take time out for breakfast, as well as lunch and dinner.”

 “They would take more time for themselves on the weekends.”

 “And they would find some fun things to do in that time off.”

 Michael had begun talking faster: “They would take an occasional